darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/clear_GPS.md

 ## Usage

-* require this script from your main lua file
+* start the script from script manager
 * select an image or images
-* click the shortcut, clear GPS data
+* click the shortcut, or the button in selected images to clear GPS data

 ## Additional Software Required